In This Course

 In This Lecture

-In this video, we will go through the Understanding why having a complex HTML page is a problem.
+In the previous video, we learned writing the first functional test for the large page of the page objects in test automation course.
+In this video, we will go through the Understanding why having a complex HTML page is a problem for the course.

 Right here you can see the automation practice page.
 This is the ultimate slash automation link.
 This is kind of the home page to take you to different scenarios in regards to automated functional testing.
 I’m going to constantly keep expanding upon this page so that you have many kind of different scenarios to automate and practice as we go through our lessons.
 For now there’s only two but we’re going.
 In this case we’re going to deal with this big page with many elements.
 So if I can click this link and it will take me to that second your rail that I showed you or you can obviously just navigate directly to this you RL and then look at this page.